swift-on-server/articles/Sources/Articles/Documentation.docc/2024/realtime-mongodb-updates-with-changestreams-and-websockets/realtime-mongodb-updates-with-changestreams-and-websockets.md

 4. Configure WebSocket support using HTTP/1.1 upgrade
 5. Add the connection manager as a service
 6. Run the application

+### Adding Routes

+@Snippet(path: "site/Snippets/realtime-mongodb-app.swift", slice: "routes")

+This snippet adds a POST route to the application that creates a new post in the database.
+That process then triggers the change streams, which broadcast to all connected clients.

 ## Testing the Setup